GitAlicja/game-project-the-egg-thief/README.md

-# Game project: The Egg Thief
+# WebDev Project: The Egg Thief

-My game project written in HTML, CSS and JavaScript.
 Project written to complete the first module (WebDev) at Ironhack Berlin.
+It's a simple game built with Canvas 2D and deployed on Netlify.
+To win, the player must help the fox to rob the chickens by collecting 50 eggs.

 Tech stack: HTML, CSS and JavaScript